 Our facility also offers memorabilia of your pets paw.
 We offer clay and ink prints.
 Let our staff know if this is something you are interested in.

 Call our office with any additional questions you may have in regards to this difficult time.

-This is another alternative option.
+For those who need the option of in home euthanasia.
 Lap of Love specializes in in-home hospice care and euthanasia.
 They are available for all end of life needs.
 All services are provided right in your home allowing a more comprehensive evaluation of your pet in their natural and most comfortable surroundings.